 Shiitake powder is similar to dried mushrooms in that it contains all the nutrients and benefits you desire.
 The powder can also be used as a tea but dissolved, providing a more robust flavor.
 However, many users prefer to use it in cooking, adding the powder to soups, stews, and sauces.
 The umami flavor lends a lot to cuisine, and you get to benefit from the shiitake as well.

 In essence, a shiitake capsule is the same as any standard pill, but it contains shiitake extract.
-Pure shiitake capsules are widely available in supplement shops, which is unsurprising because capsules tend to be a very popular option.
-They are tasteless, convenient, and provide a pre-measured dosage which takes matters out of your hands.
+Pure shiitake capsules are widely available in supplement shops.
+They are tasteless, convenient, and provide a pre-measured dosage.

 Many capsules are not vegan-friendly because they contain gelatin in the casing, so please check the ingredients before purchasing.